TheMrMilchmann/TheFenceUnleashed/README.md

 Excellent question!
 Did you ever come up with a pun about fence gates?
 No?
 Yeah, I didn't either.
-That's pretty much it... so I guess I'll add another random fact here: The initial name for this mod was "Fency" (and this name is still used in most places) but it had to be changed for technical reasons.
+That's pretty much it... so I guess I'll add another random fact here: The initial name for this mod was "Fency" (and this name is still used internally) but it had to be changed for technical reasons.

 > Is The Fence Unleashed compatible with fence gates added by other mods?